 One of the reasons for feeling anxious on the game is that we think too much about aiming for the hole, thinking too much about a specific outcome, like driving in the center of the fairway.
 Don’t get me wrong – it’s perfectly natural to desire this kind of outcome, although I think what you’re doing here is overemphasizing an outcome, which often leads to anxiety.
 This is what you call an outcome goal.

 Process goals, on the other hand, enable you to focus on a single part of the game process.
 When you focus on, ‘keeping your eye on the ball’ or ‘stay in the moment,’ you are focusing on a process goal, something that is easier to achieve and does not cause too much anxiety that you can’t handle.
+“People with a healthy self-esteem tend to view failure as an event.
+People with low self-esteem often view failure as fatal.
+This thought process pummels one’s self-esteem and overtime being a failure becomes their identity.”
+That is what counselor Monte Drenner used to say.

 Let’s talk about an awesome process goal – one that experts refer to as the confidence drill.
 It’s a practice that involves invoking confident emotions whenever you need to.
 Try this when you have a bout of anxiety in the middle of a game.
 Simply pretend that you are the coolest, most self-confident golfer of all time.
 Imagine a situation wherein you are winning a very challenging game.
 Slowly, you begin to feel and act as if you were that confident golfer.
 Stay confident as you imagine hitting your balls without focusing on an expected outcome.
 Just stay in the moment.
 It does feel great.
 When you need to be self-reliant on the range again, or when you’re feeling anxious or hesitant, practice the confidence drill again.
 Be confident and take that shot.